 When most people think of mammals, they think of large charismatic mega fauna like bears and elephants, but the bats and rodents actually make up most mammal species by far!
 Bats make up about 20% of all mammals.

 I love bats and think they are so under-appreciated – or more accurately – not appreciated and even hated.
 Bats are honestly super cute up close and one of my favorite memories from home is seeing them come out to fly once dusk hits in the summer.
+You can also thank bats if you love margaritas.

 Bats are great to have in your yard because as mentioned before they eat so many insects!
 You will definitely want them around and I’ll soon have a post up showing you how to specifically attract bats to your backyard.